GRE® Preparation Online

-This section comprises questions of high-school level in geometry, algebra, arithmetic, applied maths, data interpretation, and data analysis.
-In this part, students have to answer 20 questions within a duration of just 35 minutes.
+This section comprises high-school level questions in geometry, algebra, arithmetic, applied maths, data interpretation, and data analysis.
+In this part, you have to answer as total of 27 questions within a duration of just 47 minutes.

 The intent of this section is to test your ability to comprehend written text, form conclusions and figure out relationships between two or more parts of a sentence.
-This section includes topics like reading comprehension, antonyms, analogies, sentence completion and vocabulary.
-You get 30 minutes to answer 20 questions.The three types of questions that come in this section are Text Completion (TC), Sentence Equivalent (SE) and Reading Comprehension (RC).
+You get 41 minutes to answer as total of 27 questions.The three types of questions that come in this section are Text Completion (TC), Sentence Equivalent (SE) and Reading Comprehension (RC).

-This is an important, but often overlooked aspect of GRE® Preparation.
-The AWA measures the critical thinking ability and analytical writing skills of a candidate.
+This is an important, but often overlooked aspect of the GRE® preparation.
+The AWA measures your critical thinking ability and analytical writing skills.
 This section intends to test your ability to form a convincing theory and how persuasively and coherently you defend it over the course of several paragraphs.
-You are required to frame 2 essays in an hour, with roughly 30 minutes to devote to each:
+You are required to write one essay within 30 minutes:

 This question would test your convincing skills.
 Its topic will be based on a general everyday issue, and you would be required to express your view on the said topic.
 You should provide sound reasoning to support your views and use examples to make your point.

 eBook: An Introduction to the GRE

 What is a good GRE® Score?

 What exactly is the ideal score you should be targeting on your GRE?
 Well, roughly speaking, GRE® scores are divided into three categories: excellent, good and modest.